hashicorp/consul/website/source/intro/getting-started/kv.html.markdown

 A key can be updated by setting a new value by issuing the same PUT request.
 Additionally, Consul provides a Check-And-Set operation, enabling atomic key updates.
-This is done by providing the `?cas=` paramter with the last `ModifyIndex` value from the GET request.
+This is done by providing the `?cas=` parameter with the last `ModifyIndex` value from the GET request.
 For example, suppose we wanted to update "web/key1":